iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Service+properties"></a>

 ### service.properties() ⇒ <code>Map.&lt;string, any&gt;</code>
-Returns a copy of the custom `Service` properties.
+Returns a copy of the custom properties on the `Service`.

 **Kind**: instance method of [<code>Service</code>](#Service)
 <a name="Service+toJSON"></a>